wp-plugins/wp-google-plus-one-button/README.txt

 = After the plugin installation and settings adjustment on the settings page it is still not working = You should click "Save Changes".
 Make sure that you got the message "Options Saved".
-After saving your settings you should refresh your web page where the Facebook Button icon should be placed.
+After saving your settings you should refresh your web page where the Google Button icon should be placed.